OpenVisualCloud/Immersive-Video-Sample/src/doc/Immersive_Video_Delivery_Plugins.md

 - OMAFPacking_Plugin : plugin for region-wise packing information generation for extractor track used in VROmafPacking library.
 - StreamProcess_Plugin : plugin for media stream process, including both video stream and audio strem, also used in VROmafPacking library.
 - 360SCVP_Plugin/TileSelection_Plugins: plugins with multiple tile selection methods for 2D/3D videos under different using scenarios in 360SCVP library.
+- DashWriter_Plugin: plugin for DASH segment generation used in VROmafPacking library.

 ## ViewportPredict_Plugin
 The main function of ViewportPredict_Plugin is to predict viewport angles with linear regression model using trajectory feedback in real time.